githedgehog/control-usb-root/README.md

 1. edit the `gen-control-usb-root.sh` to include the selected release
 1. `git tag -s v4152.2.2-hh1 -m 'bumping flatcar'`
 1. `git push origin v4152.2.2-hh1`
-1. The CI is setup to run `just push` so that the artifacts are generated and sent to oras
+1. The CI is setup to run `just push` after a tag has been pushed so that the artifacts are generated and sent to oras
+1. go to the fabricator repo and update the existing tag to the tag pushed in the previous step.
+At the time of writing it is in 3 places, across two files. `pkg/fab/README.md` and `pkg/fab/versions.go`.
+The real test is to run `just test` inside of fabricator to ensure all locations are in sync.

 ## Notes